LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 On Winning and Dying
 --------------------

-You win a scenario if you escape the location alive or, in scenarios with no exit locations, if you eliminate all opposition.
+You win a scenario if you escape the location alive (which may prove difficult, because your foes gradually build up the ambush squads blocking your escape routes) or, in scenarios with no exit locations, if you eliminate all opposition.
 In the former case, your score is based predominantly on the gold and precious gems you've plundered.
 In the latter case, your score is most influenced by the number of turns you spent overcoming your foes (the quicker the victory, the better;
 the slower the demise, the better).
 Bonus points, affected by the number of heroes lost, are awarded only if you win.
 The score is heavily